 Why don’t we as citizens collectively agree that there will be no orphans in Arizona?
 Then, let’s employ the plan to get that done.

 What you can do?
 Consider adoption of a foster child.
 Find out more about requirements and processes here.
 Volunteer at one of numerous non-profits that are selflessly serving foster children.
 Be an advocate – share the information about the need with family, co-workers, your church, and your civic organizations.
 Go here to find more ways to help.

 And, of course, share this article.

 If you need help communicating or marketing your mission, contact us!
-Elevate Marketing wants to help you change the world.
+Elevate Marketing helps nonprofit organizations intent on changing the world.
 We specialize in non-profit marketing and communications.
 Reach out for a complimentary 30 min. consultation at email@example.com